Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 * `X`: the current pattern (sub-term of the left-hand side of the rule)
 * `ST`: the current sub-term being matched
 * `E`: the substitution in the form of `tab(<variable-name>, <value>, <rest-of-substitution>)`.
 No check is done to see if the variable was already defined.
 That would constitute a non-linear TRS
-* `As`, `Bs`: the sub-terms of the subject-term and pattern that still need to be matched.
+* `As`, `Bs`: the sub-terms of the subject term and pattern that still need to be matched.
 Note that constructor `arg(...)` is used to string together sub-terms that need to be inspected.
 In this sense, `As` and `Bs` could also be described as stacks of work-yet-to-be-done
 * `R`: the right-hand side of the current rule
 * `T`: the entire subject-term, to be used if matching fails
 * `Rs`: the remaining rules, to be used if matching fails